Generic Naked Singularities in Vaidya Spacetimes: Introduction

-It is well known that the incoming Vaidya spacetimes, perhaps the simplest possible models for the dynamical formation of a black hole, can also exhibit the dynamical formation of naked singularities (\cite{kuroda1984naked},\cite{lake1991naked},\cite{joshi1992strong},\cite{ghosh2001naked},\cite{bengtsson2012spherical}), i.e.\@ naked singularities to the future of a complete spacelike hypersurface (a nonsingular ``instant" in time).
-While the occurrence of the locally naked case has been sufficiently characterized in these sources, it seems the globally naked case has not been thoroughly explored outside of the highly restricted self-similar subclass.
-We treat both cases, as well as the singularity's curvature strength, in a uniform manner with simple ODE comparison techniques (distinguished from the ansatz approach of, say, \cite{kuroda1984naked}, and the node analysis of \cite{joshi1992strong}).
+It is well known that the incoming Vaidya spacetimes, perhaps the simplest possible models for the dynamical formation of a black hole, can also exhibit the dynamical formation of naked singularities (\cite{bengtsson2012spherical, ghosh2001naked, joshi1992strong, kuroda1984naked, lake1991naked}), i.e.\@ naked singularities to the future of a complete spacelike hypersurface (a nonsingular ``instant" in time).
+While the occurrence of the locally naked case has been sufficiently characterized in these sources, it seems the globally naked case has not been thoroughly explored outside of the highly restricted self-similar subclass and a few related examples.
+We treat both cases, as well as the singularity's curvature strength, in a uniform manner with simple ODE comparison techniques (distinguished from the ansatz approach of, say, Kuroda \cite{kuroda1984naked}, and the node analysis of Joshi and Dwivedi \cite{joshi1992strong}).